 Keep track of what credentials you use while traveling.

 Whether you sign into personal or Cornell accounts while traveling, keep track of the services you've accessed.
 The IT Security Office strongly recommends that at a minimum you change these passwords when you return.
-If you're on an extended trip, change them periodically.
-Do not use the same password for multiple services.

-Post Travel – What to Do When You Return to Campus After Traveling Internationally
+Post-Travel: What to Do When You Return to Campus After Traveling Internationally

 Using a trusted computer, change passwords for all services you accessed while away.

 When changing passwords for services you accessed while away, remember to pick strong, complex passwords, and do not reuse the same password for multiple services.
-See how to set strong passwords.